Ask Apply EBP

 3. Analyze the child’s participation in relation to the teacher’s expectations and peer performance (e.g., whether it aligns, varies slightly, or differs significantly).

-For example: For a child with a fluency disorder, observing participation in class discussions or lunch conversations with peers can provide more meaningful information than conducting static task repetitions.
+• For a child with a fluency disorder, observing participation in class discussions or lunch conversations with peers can provide more meaningful information than conducting static task repetitions.

 Additionally, Apply EBP recommends prioritizing Authentic Assessments first.
 Beginning with real-world performance provides a functional foundation for decision-making and helps you narrow down which norm-referenced measures are most relevant for further understanding the child’s needs.